HR-FairyTail-FEC/project_atelier/README.md

 ## Description

-**Overview**
-**Related Products + Outfits**
-**Questions & Answers**
-**Reviews**

-**Description**

-Our application allows the user to click through products and styles to add to their shopping carts.
+Our application allows the user to click through products and styles to add a product to their shopping carts.
 In addition, users can see the current questions asked for the selected product as well as add their own questions & answers.
 At the very bottom, users can view reviews written by other customers.
 There is a star rating for each product.
 The user can add their own rating and review to the products.
 Overall, there is a click tracker that logs the users’ click interactions into an API.

-*Main Components*
+Featured components include adding an Overiew, Related Products + Outfits, Questions & Answers and Reviews.

+**Main Components**
 1) Product Overview
 * The Overview module is top-most module on the Product Detail page.
 * This component will guide the customer through selecting a specific style and size to add to their cart.
+2) Related Products & Outfits

+2.1) Related Products
+* Related items to the current product are shown as seperate cards.
+* Each related item card has a thumbnail photo, category, name, price, and averaged star ratin.
+* Additionally, each card has an action button star that pops out a modal which compares features of the current product to the selected related product.
+* At most 4 related items are shown, if more exist a carousel feature will emerge to help the user flip through.
+2.2) Outfit List
+* An "Add To Outfit" button allows users to add the currently selected product/style to their outfits list
+* A carousel feature shows only the last 3 items added to the outfit.
+* This list persists after the user visits other pages.

-2) Questions & Answers
+3) Questions & Answers
 * The Questions & Answers module allows asking and answering of questions for the product selected.
 * This component extends the ability to view and search questions, ask questions, answer questions and provide feedback on questions about the current product.
-3) Ratings & Reviews
+4) Ratings & Reviews
 * The Ratings & Reviews module will allow viewing and submission of reviews for the product selected.
 * This component extends the ability to write, read, and browse through reviews for the current product.